sensible-hq/sensible-docs/readme-sync/v0/sensible-instruct/3400 - prompt.md

 hidden: true
 ---

-TODO ON PUBLISH: link to this new topic from the troubleshooting Query table, from the "how it works" in the question method, and from the NLP preprocessor(?)

 You can configure the prompt that Sensible inputs to a large-language model (LLM) for a single field or for all fields in a config.

 Sensible inputs a prompt to a large-language model (LLM) by combining: